 Groundhog Day Today

 Much has changed since the first elections were held for Park Official Prognosticator of Spring (POPS).
-In the last two years, The Park has welcomed the candidacy of Animals of other species and many believe it is only a matter of time before a non-Groundhog POPS makes the all-important prediction on February 2.
+Since 2006, The Park has welcomed the candidacy of Animals of other species and many believe it is only a matter of time before a non-Groundhog POPS makes the all-important prediction on February 2.

 From the Personal to the Political